alikhalilifar/bonbastjs/README.md

 # BonbastJS
-A simple js scrapper for bonbast exchange rates.
+A simple js scrapper to get all the bonbast exchange rates.

 ## Table of Contents